cron-collision-detector

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the verb 'detect' and the resource 'collision and spike windows across multiple cron schedules over a time horizon,' differentiating it from the sibling tool 'next_firings' which likely just lists next firing times.
+The description uses a specific verb ('Detect') and clearly identifies the resource ('collision and spike windows') across multiple cron schedules over a time horizon.
+It distinguishes itself from the sibling tool 'next_firings' by focusing on analysis rather than just listing next firings.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.